 Shock Wave (Herman Yau, 2017)

-A kind of amalgam of The Taking of Pelham 123 and The Hurt Locker, the first of three Herman Yau films to be released in the first half of 2017 (released in late April, it was followed by The Sleep Curse in May and 77 Heartbreaks in June), Shock Wave stars Andy Lau as a veteran Hong Kong police officer, a bomb disposal expert.
+A kind of amalgam of The Taking of Pelham 123 and The Hurt Locker, the first of three Herman Yau films to be released in the first half of 2017 (released in late April, it was followed by The Sleep Curse in May and 77 Heartbreaks in June.
+A fourth film, Always Be with You would be released in October), Shock Wave stars Andy Lau as a veteran Hong Kong police officer, a bomb disposal expert.
 As the film begins, he is undercover among a gang of bank robbers led by Jiang Wu (Jiang Wen’s younger brother) who have a fondness for explosives.
 After the requisite heist/chase sequence, Jiang’s brother is arrested and the plot skips forward, first by six months (where Andy finds a girlfriend in Song Jia, a school teacher who apparently studied in the “Department of Translation” at the “University of Canada”), and then a year, when Jiang returns to rescue his brother and exact his revenge.